mariadb-corporation/skysql-api-cli/docs/md/skysqlcli_get_versions.md

 ### Options

 ```
   -h, --help         help for versions
+  -l, --limit int    Number of records to return.
+Can be used for paginating results in conjuntion with offset. (default 100)
+  -o, --offset int   Number of records to skip when retrieved.
+Can be used for paginating results in conjunction with limit.
 ```

 ### Options inherited from parent commands